-JAMB Reacts as CBT Centre Stops UTME Candidate For Wearing Hijab
+JAMB Reacts as CBT Centre Stops UTME Candidate for Wearing Hijab

-JAMB Reacts as CBT Centre Stops UTME Candidate For Wearing Hijab
+JAMB Reacts as CBT Centre Stops UTME Candidate for Wearing Hijab

-• JAMB has reacted to the viral report of a UTME candidate being denied entry to a CBT centre over her use of hijab
+• JAMB reacted to the viral report of a UTME candidate being denied entry to a CBT centre over her use of hijab

 • According to the JAMB spokesperson, the action was neither taken by the board nor by the centre, but by an overzealous ad hoc staff member